Four more Chromebook models get Android apps- confirmed in the newest Chrome OS update. Woot.

 More Chromebooks more updates

 Well, there you have it.
-I searched around the web and it looks like there are ton of other Chromebook that are getting the update where this method works.
+I searched around the web and it looks like there are a ton of other Chromebook that are getting the update where this method works.
 If your Chromebook isn’t on the list above, try the method and see if it works.
 If it does, add it in the comments and I’ll add it to the list.

 Chromies all rejoice.
 Your update is almost here.
 Woo.